awjh-ibm/sp-rest/README.md

-# eprest
+# sprest
-The Enrolling Parties REST API.
+The Service Provider REST API.
 Used to talk to Fabric.